learningpython25/NotesForPython/Notes/Python/Core Concepts/Modules and imports.md

 `#!`
 - The line starting with `#!` has many names - it may be called _shabang_, _shebang_, _hashbang_, _poundbang_ or even _hashpling_
 - For Unix and Unix-like OSs (including MacOS) such a line **instructs the OS how to execute the contents of the file**

+`__init__.py`
+- any folder containig the init.py will be treated as a package '
+- This file will be executed when the folder containing this file is imported independent of its children being copied or not